sourcegraph/handbook/content/company-info-and-process/values/index.md

 - start a proposal, instead of waiting to organize a meeting to collect input
 - try to make reversible decisions, that allow us to change our mind if we need to

 Being iterative helps us have high agency, because small steps are easier to take and don't require approval.
+This is why it is a sub-principle of high agency.
 It also allows us to be more open and transparent, because we can learn in public by consyantly shipping small improvements.

 Being iterative allows us to work efficiently in an async-first setting.
 As long as we are aligned on our vision and strategy, being iterative reduces the need for heavy coordination, because we are mostly taking small reversible steps.
 It reduces communication bandwidth, because in many case we can share concrete artifacts (a PR, customer feedback on an iteration, a proposal) instead of sharing larger plans.